-Occupations: Data on occupations are classified in line with the Classification of Occupation in the Republic of Moldova, approved by Ministry of Labour, Social Protection and Family's Order no. 22 dated March 3, 2014, harmonized with the respective international standard ISCO-08.
+Occupations: Data on occupations are classified at the level of major groups, according to the Classification of Occupation in the Republic of Moldova (CORM 006-2021), approved by the Order of the Ministry of Labour and Social Protection no. 11 of 12 November 2021, harmonized with the respective international standard ISCO-08 (ILO) and with the European Classification of Skills, Competences, Qualifications and Occupations (ESCO).